prob140/prob140.github.io/logistics.md

 A typical week will include the following live sessions.
 All sessions will start on "Berkeley time", which in this case doesn't mean the time zone but our cherished practice of starting 10 minutes after the listed time.

-- Prof. A's live session, 11:00 a.m. to roughly 12:30 p.m. on Tuesdays and Thursdays, will cover much of what's in the textbook videos and will also be driven by student participation.
+- Prof. Sahai's live session, 12:30 pm to roughly 2:00 pm on Tuesdays and Thursdays, will cover much of what's in the textbook videos and will also be driven by student participation.
 - GSIs' live sessions, twice weekly on Wednesdays and Fridays at various times, will be conversations about exercises.
-They will cover how to select appropriate methods, similarities and differences between exercises, etc. We expect to be able to assign all students to a discussion section that they say they can attend.
-So **you are expected to attend your discussion section** on Wednesdays and Fridays.
+They will cover how to select appropriate methods, similarities and differences between exercises, etc. We will assign all students to a discussion section, so **you are expected to attend your discussion section** on Wednesdays and Fridays.
-- Homework party, day and time TBA
+- Homework party on Monday, from 12 - 2 pm in Moffitt 145.
-- Lab party, day and time TBA
+- Lab party on Friday, from 3 - 5 pm in Evans 458.
 - Instructor, GSI, and tutor office hours, both open and one-on-one, days and times TBA.
-One of Prof. A's hours will be on Thursdays at 9 p.m., to include students in time zones very different from Berkeley's.
+One of Prof. Sahai will have one hour of OH immediately after each lecture on Tuesdays and Thursdays.

 A few weeks into the term, we will start "catch up" sessions, some small-group tutoring, etc. Details about these additional support programs will be posted on Piazza.